Castcloud/Castcloud/README.md

 ```

 ### Account/Login
-This call registers the client to the user and returns the client authorization token.
+This call registers the user's client and returns the client authorization token.
 The authorization token is used for all other requests. `UUID`, `name` and `description` fields are important as these are used actively.

 __Example:__
 ```Shell